Minimally Invasive Laminotomy Mission Viejo, CA (Orange County)

 Laminectomy is a minimally invasive endoscopic treatment that releases pressure from the nerve roots by removing part of the lamina spine on the same side as the symptoms.
 A laminectomy removes the entire lamina during open surgery and requires a larger incision and longer recovery.
 Laminectomy and discectomy are typically indicated when other treatments have failed.

 The spinal nerves, discs, and vertebrae are located deep within the body, and accessing this area requires making incisions and moving muscle tissue.
-Minimally invasive surgery requires only a small incision(s) for a tiny camera and guided instruments like the tubular retractor, which progressively moves soft tissue and muscle to allow access to the vertebra with minimal trauma.
+Minimally invasive techniques require only a small incision(s) for a tiny camera and guided instruments like the tubular retractor, which progressively moves soft tissue and muscle to allow access to the vertebra with minimal trauma.

 Each spinal disc has a soft center or nucleus with a tough outer shell or capsule.
 A herniated disc occurs when the hard capsule breaks or cracks and forces the core out of the protective casing.
 The spinal cord or nearby nerves can become irritated, which causes numbness, weakness, and sometimes paralysis in the limbs.
 A herniated disc is most common in the lumbar spine (lower back).